joebobmiles/zustand-middleware-yjs/readme.md

 # Yjs Middleware for Zustand

+> **This project is currently in a minimum-viable product (MVP) state.**
+> Consider the current state to be pre-alpha and expect a wealth of bugs.
+I will
+> be undertaking a major rewrite of this library to lock in requirements,
+> functionality, and scope.

 One of the difficult things about using Yjs is that it's not easily integrated with modern state management libraries in React.
 This middleware for Zustand solves that problem by allowing a Zustand store to be turned into a CRDT, with